frccode/frccode/docs/Learn/Chapter_5/simple_trajectories.md

 Swerve trajectory combines the power of motion profiling with holonomic movement, letting your robot follow smooth, planned paths while rotating independently.
 Instead of jerky point-to-point movement, your robot will glide along curves with perfect timing and coordination.

 **What you'll build:** A robot that smoothly follows pre-planned paths with independent rotation control.
+This will cover the underlying explanation behind trajectory planning and a simple implementation of trajectory planning and following from wpilib.

 ---